Narcissists’ lives are about winning, generally at others’ expense.

 4) Burden of Proof: Asserting that the speaker does not need to prove his points but, rather, that the burden is on the listener to disprove them.

 Such an entitled stance comes easily for narcissists.
-In addition, narcissists love to take credit but have little interest in taking responsibility.
-They hate to be wrong, so putting the burden on others is a stonewalling strategy that makes it especially difficult to disprove them.
+Narcissists love to take credit but have little interest in acknowledging their faults.
+They hate to be wrong, so putting the burden on others the prove them wrong is a stonewalling strategy that makes it time-consuming and tedious to disprove them.
 And even if you do point out their error, they are likely to dismiss it or distract and change the subject.

 Example: “I know I am right.
 What I say stands until you can prove otherwise.”

-5) False Flattery: Buttering others up to make them more receptive to your arguments.
+5) False Flattery: Buttering others up to make them more receptive to their arguments.

 Narcissists rarely meet a compliment they don’t like.
 They think others are as susceptible to flattery as they are.
 They ply listeners with pseudo-compliments, hoping to get things in return.